sporto/planetproto/exercises/010_hello_world/problem.md

 Hints
 -----

 To make Node.js program, create a new file with a .js extension and start writing JavaScript!
-Execute your program by running it with the node command. e.g.:
+Exefriendly your program by running it with the node command. e.g.:

 $ node program.js
 You can write to the console in the same way as in the browser: